 - Leaves no adhesive residue on any surface

-- Is heat resistant
+- And is heat resistant

-Gaffer Tape vs. Duct Tape
+Gaffer Tape vs Duct Tape

 Ordinary tape, including duct tape (or “duck” tape), is made with a vinyl or plastic backing.
 Duct tape is a decent alternative for a lot of things on set, because it too is made with a cloth backing.

 Duct tape uses an especially sticky adhesive that often takes a lot of effort to remove from non-porous surfaces, and which often leaves residue behind.
 This is particularly troublesome when used on cables and stingers, or painted surfaces like windows and walls.